 So, while a wrap document is not a legal requirement it is clearly an aid to employers to meet their ERISA SPD obligation.

-Houchens Insurance Group has the expertise to create wrap documents for our clients.
+Houchens Insurance Group has the experience to create wrap documents for our clients.
 When benefits change, our inhouse staff can create an amendment to your wrap document or an entirely new wrap document at our client’s request.

 This article was written by Maryellen Sweetman